Skip to main content

 state/inquiries.jsonEphemeral button state with 7-day TTL

-All other files — session history, routines, reminders, and webhooks — are auto-committed on every write.
+All other files — profile files, session history, routines, reminders, webhooks, and skills — are auto-committed on every write.

 All writes use atomic temp-file-then-rename (tempfile.mkstemp + os.replace) to prevent data corruption.
 Do not manually edit files while the bot is running.